EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 {{% report_intro id="48439" data="/uploads/table.csv" %}}

 Eviction filings in the Fort Worth-area counties we track—Tarrant and Denton Counties, TX—fell sharply when eviction proceedings were suspended across Texas on March 19, 2020.
-Eviction protections in Texas began to expire on May 18, after which new filings increased modestly but have remained below historical averages.
+Eviction protections in Texas began to expire on May 18, after which new filings increased modestly and have risen closer to historical averages.

 More detail on eviction protections in Texas can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/tx/).

 {{%/ report_intro %}}